Quantcast

 Print Friendly and PDF

 You should be able to find wild dandelions in your own yard.
 If not, you can often find dandelion greens at your local food co-op.
-(Obviously, only forage dandelions from yards not sprayed with chemicals or pesticides.)
+(Obviously, only forage dandelions from yards that are not sprayed with chemicals or pesticides.)

 Store in the fridge.
 It lasts for several days.
 Or, freeze in ice cubes to use later!